What is a Deepfake?

 A deepfake is a type of manipulated video, image, or audio created using artificial intelligence that makes it look or sound like someone did or said something they never actually did.
-The concern is that deepfakes can be so realistic that they can be used to spread false information, scams, or impersonations.
+The concern is that deepfakes can be so realistic that they can be used to spread false information, perpetrate scams, or impersonate others.

-A hidden layer of artificial neurons between the input and output layers of a neutral network to convert a real image into a fake one.
+A hidden layer of artificial neurons in a neural network helps convert a real image into a fake one.
 The process of creating a deepfake involves two algorithms.
-The “generator” is to create the best replica the “discriminator” is to detect the deepfake, so that the “generator” can correct its inconsistencies.
+The “generator” creates the replica, while the “discriminator” detects inconsistencies.

 While AI is getting better at generating photos and videos, most deepfakes still have subtle flaws.
 Here’s what to look for:

-- Watch for unnatural blinking, distorted ears, smudgy chins, or inconsistent skin texture—look closely at eyes, mouth, fingers, and body alignment
+- Watch for unnatural blinking, distorted ears, smudgy chins, or inconsistent skin texture and look closely at eyes, mouth, fingers, and body alignment.

 Lighting & shadow mismatches:

-- Some deepfake images have too-smooth skin, weird pixel noise patterns or fuzzy outlines around the head or edges.
+- Some deepfake images have overly smooth skin, unusual pixel-noise patterns, or fuzzy outlines around the head or edges.

-- Always cross-check with trustworthy news outlets or use reverse-image searches to find originals, like Google Reverse Image Search or InVID to see if the content has appeared before another content.
+- Always cross-check the content with trustworthy news outlets or use tools such as Google Reverse Image Search or InVID to determine whether it has appeared elsewhere.

-- Find tools that can analyze videos or audios for inconsistencies
+- Find tools that can analyze videos or audio recordings for inconsistencies.

 - Vastav AI: Real-time detector for images, videos, and voice using forensic metadata analysis.

-- Deepfake detector: AI tool that can identify if an audio or video is a deepfake or real.
+- Deepfake detector: An AI tool that can determine whether an audio recording or video is a deepfake or authentic.

 - Deepware Scanner: Scans uploaded videos/images and flags AI manipulation.